NativeScript/plugins/packages/haptics/README.md

 ### HapticsFallback

-To use the haptics fallbacks, first check if there is support:
+To use the haptics fallbacks, check if there is support:

 ```ts
 if (!Haptics.isSupported() && Haptics.is6SAnd6SPlusSupported()) {